adamjeffries/tetris.js/README.md

 Helpers
 ------

-These helper methods are optional and do not necessarily need to be used because everything can be accomplished using the event listeners.
+These helper methods are optional and do not necessarily need to be used since everything can be accomplished using the event listeners.
 See the example for further details.

 * **getScore()**
-	* *Description* - Returns the current total score of the game
+	* *Description* - Returns the current total score of the game.
 	* Parameters
 		* *None*

 * **getLevel()**
-	* *Description* - Returns the current level of the game
+	* *Description* - Returns the current level of the game.
 	* Parameters
 		* *None*

 * **getLines()**
-	* *Description* - Returns the total number of cleared lines from the current game
+	* *Description* - Returns the total number of cleared lines from the current game.
 	* Parameters
 		* *None*

 * **getBoard()**
-	* *Description* - Returns the full boardMatrix object
+	* *Description* - Returns the full boardMatrix object.
 	* Parameters
 		* *None*

 * **getTetriminoType()**
-	* *Description* - Returns the currently falling tetrimino type
+	* *Description* - Returns the currently falling tetrimino type.
 	* Parameters
 		* *None*

 * **isOnHold()**
-	* *Description* - Returns a boolean indicating if the queue is on hold
+	* *Description* - Returns a boolean indicating if the queue is on hold.
 	* Parameters
 		* *None*

 * **getTimer()**
-	* *Description* - Returns the timer object
+	* *Description* - Returns the timer object.
 	* Parameters
 		* *None*